 Although both Bloch’s novel and Hitchcock’s adaptation are excellent, it is the picture that is more memorable.

 34. The Silence Of The Lambs (1991)

-The Silence Of The Lambs is an iconic movie directed by Jonathan Demme.
-Based on the novel by Thomas Harris, this movie is considered a classic because of two factors.
-These factors are the chilling performances given by Jodie Foster and Anthony Hopkins.
+The Silence Of The Lambs is an iconic movie directed by Jonathan Demme, and it was based on the novel by Thomas Harris, this movie is considered a classic because of two factors, the chilling performances given by Jodie Foster and Anthony Hopkins.

 Due to the memorable performance given by these actors, this movie has cemented itself as an iconic pop-culture hit.
 Even though it is based on a gritty and twisty thriller novel, it has captured the hearts of people who do not even like horror movies.